DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/10 Fluent UI/05 Panels, Modals, Dialogs.md

 #### Solution

-In Fluent UI components, z-index is set to `1000000`.
-Call the [baseZIndex(zIndex)](/Documentation/ApiReference/Common/Utils/ui/dxOverlay/#baseZIndexzIndex) method to increase z-indexes of overlay components in the application:
+In Fluent UI components, the z-index is set to `1000000`.
+Call the [baseZIndex(zIndex)](/Documentation/ApiReference/Common/Utils/ui/dxOverlay/#baseZIndexzIndex) method to increase overlay component z-indexes in the application:

     <!-- tab: App.js -->
     import { baseZIndex } from 'devextreme/ui/overlay';